 - Osteophytes, commonly referred to as bone spurs, which are excess bone growths along your spine

 - Osteoporosis, a disorder in which the bones become brittle and vulnerable to breakage.

-When you see your physician for a diagnosis, he or she may recommend moderate, conventional treatment options, such as mild stretching, rest, physical therapy, anti-inflammatory medications, or steroidal injections.
-Maintaining a healthy weight and engaging in regular physical activity can also help with the treatment and prevention of foraminal spinal stenosis.
-If your symptoms become severe, a surgeon may recommend traditional open-back surgery to open the passageways that have narrowed.
+When you see your physician for a diagnosis, he or she may recommend moderate, conventional treatment options, such as mild stretching, physical therapy, rest, anti-inflammatory medications or steroidal injections.
+Maintaining a healthy weight and taking part in regular physical activity can also help with the treatment and prevention of foraminal spinal stenosis.
+If your symptoms become severe, your physician may recommend traditional open back surgery to open the passageways that have narrowed.

-Fortunately, Laser Spine Institute provides an alternative to traditional open-back surgery.
-Our award-winning surgeons use minimally invasive, state-of-the-art endoscopic techniques to relieve pressure on spinal nerves and help you regain an active life.
+Laser Spine Institute provides an alternative to traditional open back surgery.
+Our surgeons use minimally invasive, state-of-the-art techniques to relieve pressure on spinal nerves and help you regain an active life.
 Contact Laser Spine Institute today to learn more about our procedures and to receive a complimentary review of your MRI or CT scan.